unsignedmind/proshop/README.md

 ````

 ## State Merger
 What is this for?
 As the name says it merges states.
-The generated actions include the reducer already.
+The generated actions include the reducer and the action class has a flag named useCustomStateMerger.
+If true then the reduce function of that action gets a state merger from the a map and runs the merge function.
 By default the payload of the action overwrites the state.
 But as there could also be some business logic necessary then a custom merger is needed.
 These are stored in `src/state/state-merger/`.
 To create a new state merger frist add a new class in the `state-merger` file.
 They look like this: